albertzoom11/ReserveID/README.md

 ###Hardware

 The hardware component of the system is based on an Arduino Mega 2560.
 A short-range RFID reader is used to scan a user's tag.
 The ID number is cross referenced with the backend using an ESP8266 WiFi module for wireless communication and unlocks the basket when authenticated.
-Finally, an ultrasonic sensor is used to track if the cart is empty, which is used in conjunction with app input to alert waiting customers.
+Finally, an ultrasonic sensor is used to track if the basket is empty, which is used in conjunction with app input to alert waiting customers.

 ###Website